Are Online Drawing Courses Worth it? I Chose 5 of The Best For You!

 That said most of us will want the convenience of a package that comes with a teacher and a course.

-The other way of charging for courses is with a membership fee.
+Most of the ‘cheaper’ course sites have adopted the membership fee model to gain access to their library of content.
 The customer pays a monthly or yearly subscription and in return gains access to a library of video courses.

 This will interest you: Is Art School Worth it?
 Is it a Waste of Money?